SHARE

 Closeup of Chipotle Sweet Potato Quinoa Tacos

-Overall, these plant-based tacos are super easy to make, a great quick weeknight optionentirely meatless, includes bold flavors, balance between savory, spicy, and fresh, and just plain DELICIOUS.
+Everything can be made ahead of time and assembled in a few minutes if you're meal prepping.
+These plant-based tacos are super easy to make, a great quick weeknight optionentirely meatless, includes bold flavors, balance between savory, spicy, and fresh, and just plain DELICIOUS.

 Ingredients for Chipotle Sweet Potato Quinoa Tacos including black beans, tortillas, and chipotle chilis